allegory-software/allegory-sdk/README.md

  * async process execution with pipes and shared memory.
  * the fastest libraries for hashing, encryption, compression, image codecs, image resizing, JSON and XML codecs, CSV parsing and XLS generation.
- * async connectors for MySQL and Tarantool.
+ * async clients for MySQL and Tarantool.
- * a powerful SQL preprocessor with conditionals and macros.
+ * a powerful SQL preprocessor with macros and conditionals.
  * a database schema DSL with automatic schema synchronization.
  * ...and more, see full list of modules below.

 The **client-side stack** is written from scratch in JavaScript and contains:

-* a virtual editable tree-grid widget that can handle 100,000 records at 60 fps.
+* a virtual editable tree-grid widget that can handle 100K records at 60 fps.
 * a collection of data-bound widgets for data entry, navigation and reporting.
 * layouting widgets for split-pane layouts common in data-dense business applications.
 * a mechanism for web components better than the native one.

+> If you're only interested in some good quality web components but don't care at all for the server-side stack then good news, you can use the widgets library with any server technology you like (in fact our widgets demo doesn't even require a web server to run at all so no real coupling there).

 # Who is this for?